 More recent theatre work includes playing Centipede/Aunt Sponge in JAMES AND THE GIANT PEACH at the Polka Theatre Wimbledon, Yvan in a rehearsed reading of ART at St Vincent's Hall Brixton, The King in JACK AND THE BEANSTALK, Bill The Robber in ROBIN HOOD and Smee in PETER PAN all for Lighthouse Theatre Poole, King Stefan in SLEEPING BEAUTY at the Theatre Royal Wakefield and in rep’ as Robertson in LLOYD GEORGE KNEW MY FATHER and Geoffrey Thornton in THE DRESSER for both The Pavilion Theatre, Sidmouth and The Theatre Royal, Windsor.

-Television and film credits include AFTER PILKINGTON for the BBC, Mark in TORCHWOOD for Summerhouse films, Neil in EL GATO - a short independent film thriller about art thieves, Al Jardine in BREAK UP OF THE BANDS – BEACH BOYS for ITV - Potato and Robert in CENTURY HOUSE a short film set at the end of the cold war which Neil also wrote and directed.
+Television and film credits include AFTER PILKINGTON for the BBC, Mark in TORCHWOOD for Summerhouse films, Neil in EL GATO - a short independent film thriller about art thieves, Al Jardine in BREAKING THE BANDS – THE BEACH BOYS for ITV - Potato and Robert in CENTURY HOUSE a short film set at the end of the cold war which Neil also wrote and directed.

 Neil has also featured in several adverts including the ‘Love to Toast’ campaign for KINGSMILL bread, the dad with his arms in plaster in 'Refreshing little Lifts' for TIC TAC mints, the 'Raining Plectrums' campaign for FREESAT, the '4-OD Devices' campaign for CHANNEL 4, the ‘The Mission’ campaign for BOOT’S No7 and ‘70's Dad’ in BRAND TOYS - a viral ad' for JWT's online brand visualisation tool.